felipecastilla/confluence-to-google-drive-migration/README.md

 1. Clone this repository and install dependencies.
 2. Configure your `.env` file as described above.
 3. Export your Confluence space to Word and copy the bundle to the folder specified by `ATLASSIAN_EXPORT_PATH`.
-4. Run the CLI commands (or call the pipeline programmatically) to list, download, and render the pages.
+4. Run the CLI commands (or call the pipeline programmatically) to list pages, render them to `.docx`, and copy attachments.
-5. Run the pipeline to download pages and convert them to `.docx` automatically.
+5. Upload the final files to Google Drive using the SDK authenticated via your service account credentials.
 6. Upload the final files to Google Drive using the SDK authenticated via your service account credentials.

 ## Limitations